thwolter/prm-fastapi-aiservice/README.md

 2. Start the application normally
 3. Make API requests without authentication tokens

-### OpenMeter Sandbox Test
+### OpenMeter Integration Test

-The `tests/services/test_openmeter.py` integration test exercises the OpenMeter sandbox.
-It creates a temporary subject and issues an initial entitlement of 1000 tokens for that user.
-The subject and entitlement are deleted when the test completes.
+The `tests/integration/test_local_openmeter.py` module exercises a local OpenMeter instance.
+It verifies that a test subject starts with an entitlement of 1000 tokens and demonstrates how token consumption affects the balance and access permissions.
+Ensure the local instance is running and that the connection details match the values in `.env` before running the test.

-To run this test you must provide valid sandbox credentials via `OPENMETER_API_URL` and `OPENMETER_API_KEY` and have an active internet connection.

 ## Authentication